-The consultant team is now reviewing all input received in the local ATP meetings, the online maps and the local RTP meetings to develop a draft project list that will improve conditions for bicycling and walking in each jurisdiction.
-The list will identify short-term priorities, such as projects that will fit within the existing right-of-way or require relatively simple infrastructure changes or serve high demand areas; and long-term priorities, such as projects that require land acquisition or more complex infrastructure development or serve low demand areas.
+The consultant team has now finished reviewing all input received from the local ATP meetings, the online maps and the local RTP meetings and developed a draft project list that will improve conditions for bicycling and walking in each jurisdiction.
+The list identifies short-term priorities, such as projects that will fit within the existing right-of-way or require relatively simple infrastructure changes or serve high demand areas; and long-term priorities, such as projects that require land acquisition or more complex infrastructure development or serve low demand areas.